Nolan Gorman Player Props: Cardinals vs. Royals

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 47 hits, batting .281 this season with 23 extra-base hits.
+- Gorman leads St. Louis in total hits (47) this season while batting .276 with 23 extra-base hits.

-- Among the qualifying batters in MLB, his batting average ranks 45th, his on-base percentage ranks 24th, and he is fifth in the league in slugging.
+- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 31st and he is seventh in slugging.

-- Gorman has picked up a hit in 35 of 49 games this year, with multiple hits nine times.

-- Gorman has had an RBI in 20 games this season (40.8%), including 10 multi-RBI outings (20.4%).
-He has also driven in three or more of his team's runs in six contests.
+- Gorman has had at least one RBI in 40.0% of his games this year (20 of 50), with two or more RBI 10 times (20.0%).
+He has also accounted for three or more of his team's runs in six contests.

-- He has scored in 36.7% of his games this year, with two or more runs scored in 8.2%.
+- He has scored in 18 of 50 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.